BEAST-Fitting/beast/docs/beast_development.rst

    $ pip install -e .

-Alternatively, you can perform a development install directly though Python
+Alternatively, you can perform a development install directly through Python
 with:

 .. code-block:: console